-- i. facilitate the removal of barriers for applicants with disability during the selection process. - ii. contact successful awardees with disability and explain the Disability Support Process, ensuring they understand their obligations to provide recent and relevant information about their disability and the support they may need in Australia. - iii. provide all documents and contact information of awardees with disability to the Disability Support Consultant, so a Disability Support Agreement can be developed. - iv. understand that development of Disability Support Agreements may take considerable time and all required information must be provided to the Disability Support Consultant at least four months before Semester 1 commencement dates. - v. manage awardee with disability expectations around timeframes, their commencement date and ensure they understand they may need to defer if a Disability Support Agreement has not been finalised in time for Semester 1 commencement dates. - vi. enable awardees to provide and/or acquire a medical report (less than two years old and in English, or a certified translation) that establishes the nature of the disability and fully discloses any pre-existing conditions.
-These documents must be uploaded to OASIS as soon as received. - vii. ensure awardees with disability meet the placement requirements of their chosen institution and advise institutions they are seeking placement of an awardee with disability as soon as the disability is disclosed. - viii.ensure Student Contact Officers consult with the Disability Unit to ensure necessary support is available. - ix. finalise the placement of an awardee with disability only after agreeing, between DFAT, the awardee and the institution, on the nature of the support and reasonable adjustments and accommodations required and who will provide them.
+- i. facilitate the removal of barriers for applicants with disability during the selection process. - ii. apply fair and transparent practices when considering applications from people with disability and assess applications equally against all other applicants, without discrimination. - iii. contact successful awardees with disability and explain the Disability Support Process, ensuring they understand their obligations to provide recent and relevant information about their disability and the support they may need in Australia. - iv. provide all documents and contact information of awardees with disability to the Disability Support Consultant, so a Disability Support Agreement can be developed.
+If needed, Program Areas should utilise the expertise of the Australia Awards Disability Support Consultant and are not to engage a separate consultant. - v. understand that development of Disability Support Agreements may take considerable time and all required information must be provided to the Disability Support Consultant at least four months before Semester 1 commencement dates. - vi. manage awardee with disability expectations around timeframes, their commencement date and ensure they understand they may need to defer if a

+Disability Support Agreement has not been finalised in time for Semester 1 commencement dates.

-- x.
-Program Areas will be required to defer awardees with disability to a later scholarship commencement date if a Disability Support Agreement has not been finalised and uploaded to OASIS. - xi. assist awardees with disability, and carers, with the visa application requirements including, but not limited to, meeting the costs of obtaining medical reports if required, liaising with HA on visa matters, etc. - xii. provide additional pre-mobilisation assistance, for example during placement help awardees with disability select a suitable institution, - xiii.seek awardee's with disability agreement (signature) to Disability Support Agreements and upload finalised agreement to OASIS - xiv.review disability entitlement variations, submitted by Canberra, and approve in line with the PGPA Act 2013 and delegated financial responsibilities - xv. ensure all aspects of OASIS are updated with travel details, awardee and carer details, and any other relevant information required by institutions, or the Disability Support Consultant.
-To ensure collaborative work utilise OASIS Journal Notes to add relevant information. - xvi.submit mobilisation request for all awardee's with disability to Canberra for mobilisation approval - xvii. manage the expenditure of Disability Support Agreement items that cannot be expensed through OASIS (carer CLE, etc.).
+- vii. enable awardees to provide and/or acquire a medical report (less than two years old and in English, or a certified translation) that establishes the nature of the disability and fully discloses any pre-existing conditions.
+These documents must be uploaded to OASIS as soon as received. - viii. ensure awardees with disability meet the placement requirements of their chosen institution and advise institutions they are seeking placement of an awardee with disability as soon as the disability is disclosed. - ix. enable Student Contact Officers consult with the Disability Support Consultant to arrange necessary support. - x. finalise the placement of an awardee with disability only after agreeing, between DFAT, the awardee and the institution, on the nature of the support and reasonable adjustments and accommodations required and who will provide them. - xi.
+Program Areas will be required to defer awardees with disability to a later scholarship commencement date if a Disability Support Agreement has not been finalised and uploaded to OASIS. - xii. assist awardees with disability, and carers, with visa application requirements including, but not limited to, meeting the costs of obtaining medical reports if required and liaising with Home Affairs on visa matters. - xiii. provide additional pre-mobilisation assistance, for example during placement help awardees with disability select a suitable institution, - xiv. seek awardee's with disability agreement (signature) to Disability Support Agreements and upload finalised agreement to OASIS, and, where needed, arrange for Carers agreements to be put in place. - xv. review disability entitlement variations, submitted by Canberra, and approve in line with the PGPA Act 2013 and delegated financial responsibilities - xvi. ensure all aspects of OASIS are updated with travel details, awardee and carer details, and any other relevant information required by institutions, or the Disability Support Consultant.
+To ensure collaborative work utilise OASIS Journal Notes to add relevant information. - xvii. submit mobilisation request for all awardee's with disability to DFAT Canberra for mobilisation approval - xviii. manage the expenditure of Disability Support Agreement items that cannot be expensed through OASIS (carer CLE, etc.).